What do you hear, most frequently along with the term BIM?

 Who is this series for, and what will you learn?

-Similarly to our whole blog, this series will be focused on practical issues – I will present databases and workflows on projects relating to the above mentioned issues.
+Similarly to our whole blog, in this series I will focus on practical issues – I am going to present databases and workflows on projects relating to the above mentioned issues.

 There are many different programs on the market to maintain the database.
 In the following examples, I will refer to the dRofus software, as I know it from the inside out.
 Graphic designs will be done in ArchiCAD, Revit, or IFC files.